 So many veterans have planned their lives around the benefits promised to them as service members and they should not be forced to bear the weight of balancing our Nation's budget on their backs.
 We cannot afford to break our promises of retirement and health security they earned.
-And must ensure that military spouses and their families are not burdened when a service member makes the ultimate sacrifice defending our country.
-I am a sponsor of the Military Surviving Spouses Act, legislation to end the so-called “Widow’s Tax.”
+We must ensure that military spouses and their families are not burdened when a service member makes the ultimate sacrifice defending our country.
+In the last congressional session, I was a sponsor of the Military Surviving Spouses Act, legislation to end the so-called “Widow’s Tax.”

 Helping Veterans Get the Care They Need